mmistakes/minimal-mistakes/_posts/2023-08-29-grpc-in-scala-with-fs2grpc-and-scalapb.md

   }
 ...
 ```
-Here we add `USD(amount)` of type Money to our `itemDecoder`.
+Here we add `USD(amount)` of type `Money` for our `itemDecoder`.

 The application should now run with the updated changes.

 ## 9. Conclusion
-In this article, we've looked at how to create, a `gRPC` service in Scala using `Fs2-grpc`, this includes server and client implementations and how they communicate with each other. `gRPC` is particularly popular for communication between microservices and uses `http/2` which provides better performance and reduced latency.
+In this article, we've looked at how to create a `gRPC` service in Scala using `Fs2Grpc`, this includes server and client implementations and how they communicate with each other. `gRPC` is particularly popular for communication between microservices and uses `HTTP/2` which provides better performance and reduced latency.

-`Scalapb` has a lot more to offer than what was discussed in this article such as more customizations, transformations, extra sbt settings as well as some extra guides on usage with other Scala libraries, I encourage you to dig into the documentation for more in depth knowledge on `gRPC` in Scala.
+`Scalapb` has a lot more to offer than what's been discussed in this article such as more customizations, transformations, extra sbt settings as well as some extra guides on usage with other Scala libraries, I encourage you to dig into the documentation for more in-depth knowledge on `gRPC` in Scala.

 The complete code for this article can be found over on my [GitHub](https://github.com/hkateu/orderbuffer) account.